GSA-TTS/identity-handbook/_articles/devops-scripts.md

 There are mild guardrails in `ssm-command`:

 * By default it runs against 25% of servers at a time (adjustable with the `-p` or `-c` flag)
-* It stops when things fail (exit with a non-zero status)
+* It stops when any single command fails (exits with a non-zero status)

-`ssm-command` has a hard time dealing with new instances coming online/dropping off.
+* `ssm-command` has a hard time dealing with new instances coming online or shutting down in an autoscaling group

 ### `-h` - Listing Documents